 You may choose whether or not to provide or disclose Personal Data in connection with your use of our Site.
 If you choose not to provide the Personal Data we request, you may still visit and use parts of our Site, but may be unable to access or use certain features, options, programs, and services.
-Our Site may contain links to third-party websites and services that are not owned or controlled by Ashland.
+Our Site may contain links to third-party websites and services that are not owned or controlled by The Lactation Network.
 We are not responsible for the privacy practices or the content of third party websites, services and advertisements, and you visit them at your own risk.

 - Personal Data Collected.

 3.1.
 Personal Data You Provide To Us On Our Site.